Arksine/katapult/README.md

 - `Processor model`: Currently STM32F042, STMF072, and STM32F103 models are
  supported.
 - `Disable SWD at startup`:  This is an option for GigaDevice STM32F103 clones.
-Note that these untested on this bootloader.
-This option only present for "STM32F103" models,
+Note that this is untested for the bootloader, GigaDevice clones may not work as expected.
 - `Clock Reference`: Choose the appropriate setting for your board's crystal
-- `CAN pins`: Allows the user to choose which pins are wired to CAN.
-- `Flash Page Size`: The STM32F103 comes in multiple variants.
-The low/medium density models have a 1 KiB page size, others a 2KiB page size.
-Choose the appropriate selection for your model.
-This option only present for "STM32F103" models,
+- `Communication interface`:  Choose between CAN, USB, and UART.
+Be sure to choose the interface with the appropriate pins for your hardware.
+- For CAN Interfaces:
   - `CAN bus speed`: Select the appropriate speed for your canbus.
+- For Serial (USART) Interfaces:
+  - `Baud rate for serial port`:  Select the appropriate baud rate for your serial device.
+- For USB Interfaces:
+  - `USB ids`:  Allows the user to define the USB Vendor ID, Product ID, and/or Serial Number.
+- `Support bootloader entry on rapid double click of reset button`:  When enabled it is possible to enter the bootloader by pressing the reset button twice within a 500ms window.
+- `Enable bootloader entry on button (or gpio) state`:  Enable to use a gpio to enter the booloader.
+  - `Button GPIO Pin`:  The Pin Name of te
 - `Enable Status Led`: Enables the option to select a status LED gpio.
   - `Status LED GPIO Pin`:  The pin name for your LED.
 The Pin can be inverted if the LED is on when the pin is low.
 For example, the status LED Pin for a "blue pill" is !PC13.

 Once configured and built flash with a programmer such as an ST-Link.
 If you don't have a programmer available, it should be possible to flash STM32F103